Freshwater Algae Identification Intensive Summer Workshop

 We are located in Westchester County NY.
-The station has a spring-fed lake and is short distance from a diverse range of aquatic habitats.
+The station has a spring-fed lake and is a short distance from a diverse range of aquatic habitats.
 We have an excellent library of taxonomic keys, facilities for imaging specimens, as well as the boats and a wide array of field and laboratory gear for collecting and quantifying freshwater phytoplankton and periphyton.
-Housing on site will be available on a first-come first-served basis, and can be requested at the time of registration.
+Housing on site will be available on a first-come-first-served basis, and can be requested at the time of registration.

 What we will do